Sailing Catapult

 Sailing Catapult: Index

-The designer of Catapult, Jon Montgomery writes:
+From the designer of Catapult, Jon Montgomery:

 It goes without saying that the quicker you can recover a capsize, the less chance you have of the boat completely inverting.
 Knowing what to do is really important, as well as practicing at least once per season.
-Catapult’s unique system simplifies capsize recovery but needs to be set up with care.
-Three things are important;

 Mast buoyancy